Arclmpulse/group-30-vision/README.md

 This will be assuming pip is installed.

 ### Libraries
-Install numpy, opencv-python, tensorflow, openpyxl, pyrealsense2 and ultralytics.
+Install numpy, opencv-python, ~~tensorflow~~, openpyxl, pyrealsense2 and ultralytics.

 ### Other Files
-You will also need to download a file from the following link: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights
+~~You will also need to download a file from the following link: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights~~ Deprecated, may come back to it.

 Please install this to the directory of the other files!